 A new mobile health app.
 The latest ultrasound scanner.
 A new orthopaedic implant.
-We’ve all been involved with launching something new.
+We, like every other medical communications agency, have all been involved with launching something new.
 But there’s always room for improvement.
 A neat way to achieve even more stand out.
 So whatever is next on your ‘launching pad’, here’s a product launch checklist to make sure you not only do it better, but you do it better than your competitors.

 1. Focus on just one ‘thing’